lethal-lisa/Nightcrawler/README.md

 - `make clean` to clean up.
 - `make all` (default) to build.

+## Using the Engine

+Nightcrawler binaries will look for a file called `"default.nst"` in the current working directory.
+This will be loaded as the default story file, and can be overridden with the `-f` or `--file` flag.
+Saves are saved to a file in the current working directory called `"nightcrawler.sav"`.

-## List of Keywords Recognized by the Engine
+### List of Keywords Recognized by the Engine
 - `HELP` Shows engine help & then help included in a story file.
 - `MOVE|GO NORTH|SOUTH|EAST|WEST|N|S|E|W` Moves to a different scene.
 - `LOOK|EXAMINE [AROUND|NORTH|SOUTH|EAST|WEST|N|S|E|W]` Triggers look node for